andthum/mdtools/README.rst

 Introduction
 ============

-MDTools is a collection of ready-to-use Python_ scripts to prepare and analyze molecular dynamics (MD) simulations.
+MDTools is a collection of generic, ready-to-use Python_ scripts to prepare and analyze molecular dynamics (MD) simulations, inspired by MDAnalysis_ and the `Gromacs command-line tools`_.

-The main feature of this package is not the package itself, but the Python scripts shipped along with this package in the ``scripts/`` directory.
+The main feature of this package is therefore not the package itself, but the Python scripts shipped along with this package in the ``scripts/`` directory.
 These Python scripts are fully functional and directly executable (provided you have installed Python_) without the need to go into the source code.

-The idea is to provide you with a collection of scripts to prepare and analyze MD simulations similar to the command-line tools shipped along with Gromacs_.
+The idea is to provide the user with a collection of scripts to prepare and analyze MD simulations similar to the command-line tools shipped along with Gromacs_.
 For instance, the script ``scripts/dynamics/msd_serial.py`` can be used to calculate the mean square displacement of a given selection (i.e. a user-defined group of atoms).
-Since MDTools is based on MDAnalysis_, you are not limited to Gromacs_ trajectories but you can read and analyze a variety of different `trajectory and topology formats`_.
+Because MDTools is based on MDAnalysis_, you are not limited to Gromacs trajectories but you can read and analyze a variety of different `trajectory and topology formats`_.
 You also benefit from MDAnalysis' rich `selection syntax`_.

 Documentation